MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/setup-postman-environment.md

 ## Prerequisites

-* Have an online or on-premises environment you can connect to.
+* Have an PowerApps Common Data Service environment that you can connect to.
 * Download and install the [Postman desktop application](https://www.getpostman.com/apps).

 <a name="bkmk_connectcds"></a>